Merovex/verkilo-script/README.md

 * Top and Inner margins are 2cm (~3/4").
 * Outer and bottom margins are 17mm (~5/8").
-* When configuration `bleed` is `true`, then the paper size and margins are increased by 3mm wide and 6mm high.
+* When attribute `bleed: true` is set, then the paper size and margins are increased by 3mm wide and 6mm high.
+(I don't think we can bleed an image, though.)

 **Warning:** Failure to use one of the listed trim sizes will cause the compilation to fail.
-Defaults to `Trade`.
+Defaults to `trimsize: Trade`.

 ### Line Height

 Line hight is determined by trim size so that a 10pt font size will yield 35-40 lines per page when compiling to PDF.
-The odd result is the page count for various sizes should be within ten percent of one another.

 ## FAQ

 #### Q: What does "fatal: No names found, cannot describe anything" mean?

 Verkilo attempts to use the repository's git tag in the output filename.
-When that tag is missing, the git command throws the "fatal: No names found, cannot describe anything" error.
+When that tag is missing, the git command throws the "`fatal: No names found, cannot describe anything`" error.
 This does not affect the final output.

 #### Q: What does 'fontspec error: "font-not-found"' mean?

-This error means you do not have the font listed installed.
+The `fontspec error: "font-not-found"` error means you do not have the font listed with the error installed.
 If you are using the out-of-the-box fonts, you can install them from Google:

 * [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville)
 * [Libre Franklin](https://fonts.google.com/specimen/Libre+Franklin)